Ybalrid/dotfiles/README.md

 Also, this comes without any warranty of any kind, about it's usefullness or the fact that theses files may or may not work on your system

+I am in the process of cleaning these.
+I used a peiced together i3 based environement for a while, but I stoped doing so.
+Also I switched from (Neo)Vim to emacs (with Spacemacs).
+Some file configurations for my old environement are still here, but I plan to remove them.

+I'm also in the process of uncoupling desktop environement/window mangaer with startup configuration simply by using xprofile (who knew it would be so simple.)

 ## Software configuration

 I'm running the following software.
 Depending on what you are pulling from this folder, you may need some of these installed